 Michael Beauregard is a Managing Principal in the Los Angeles office.

-1 Analysis Group teams have assisted in several criminal and civil lawsuits involving the market for LCD panels, led by Managing Principals Bruce Deal and Pierre Cremieux.
+1 Analysis Group teams have assisted in several criminal and civil lawsuits involving the market for LCD panels, led by President Pierre Cremieux and Managing Principal Bruce Deal.

 From Analysis Group Forum: Winter 2013